 The easiest way to travel to Cape May is by car.
 It is an easy drive down the Garden State Parkway.
-Travelers Tip: If you are coming from Philadelphia you can avoid tolls by taking root 55 South, to route 47 South, to Route 9 South all the way to Exit Zero.
+Travelers Tip: If you are coming from Philadelphia, you can avoid tolls by taking root 55 South, route 47 South, to Route 9 South to Exit Zero.

 Check Out Some of the NJspots in Cape May:

 The Exit Zero Jazz Festival, which runs from Nov.
-10-12th, welcomes a variety of talented local, national and international Jazz artists.
-Tickets can be purchased for the full festival or for single events.
-The festival is held in 9 different venues in Cape May, NJ the majority of which are all within walking distance of one another along the beachfront in Cape May.
+10-12th, welcomes various talented local, national and international Jazz artists.
+Tickets can be purchased for the entire festival or single events.
+The festival is held in 9 different venues in Cape May, NJ,, most of which are within walking distance of one another along the beachfront in Cape May.

 Willow Creek is so much more than a winery!
 They host Pasta Sundays, Friday comedy shows, and a variety of one-off events like their “Pinot and Paws” event on Dec.
-17th, Not only will you meet some animals at this event who are looking for their forever homes, but If you bring any non-perishable pet food item or unused pet toy with you and you will be eligible for a free sample of Willow Creek Winery’s newest release 2014 Pinot Noir.
+17th; not only will you meet some animals at this event who are looking for their forever homes, but If you bring any non-perishable pet food item or unused pet toy with you.
+You will be eligible for a free sample of Willow Creek Winery’s newest release 2014 Pinot Noir.
 You will also be entered to win a private wine tasting for four (a $100 value).
-Check them out on Instagram @WillowCreekWinerynj:
+Check them out on Instagram @WillowCreekWinerynj.

-Skip the crowds and the fee’s of the city zoo’s!
-Cape May’s non-profit zoo is FREE every day all year for adults and children and guess what – parking is also free!
-The Zoo will only accept donations to help keep their operations going.
+Skip the crowds and the fees of the city zoos!
+Cape May’s non-profit zoo is FREE every day for adults and children all year; guess what – parking is also free!
+The Zoo will only accept donations to help keep its operations going.
 The Cape May zoo is located at 707 N. Rt.
 9, Cape May Court House, NJ 08210.
 Click on this brochure for a rundown of what the Zoo offers: 2016 Zoo Brochure (2)

-This spot is for the craft beer lovers!
-Three local guys launched Cape May Brewing Company in 2011 with one goal in mind, to bring craft beers to the beach.
-Cape May Brewing Company is open every-day from 12-8pm.
-The brewery offers FREE guided and unguided tours of their brewing facilities.
-It is a dog friendly facility and if that isn’t enough to attract you to this brewery, they also offer tastings and seasonal brews like S’mores Honey Porter and Craft Apple Pie!
+This spot is for craft beer lovers!
+Three local guys launched Cape May Brewing Company in 2011 with one goal: bringing craft beers to the beach.
+Cape May Brewing Company is open every day from 12-8 pm.
+The brewery offers FREE guided and unguided tours of its brewing facilities.
+It is a dog-friendly facility; if that isn’t enough to attract you to this brewery, they also offer tastings and seasonal brews like S’mores Honey Porter and Craft Apple Pie!
 Cheers!
-Check them out on Instagram @Capemaybrewco:
+Check them out on Instagram @Capemaybrewco.

-This is the oldest shore point resort in the United States and during the holidays it is also the prettiest!
-This resort decks their “Hall” for the holidays, with homemade gingerbread houses, life-size candy canes and beautifully strung lights that form a “winter wonderland” in their backyard that overlooks the Atlantic Ocean.
-Any spot on this downtown Victorian resort is great for photo opportunities with the family.
-Congress Hall also has 4 amazing restaurants (one of which offers breakfast with Santa in December).
-And it is only a few steps away from the The Washington Street Mall, which spans 3 blocks of Washington Ave. in Cape May’s downtown area.
+This is the oldest shore point resort in the United States and is also the prettiest during the holidays!
+This resort decks their “Hall” for the holidays with homemade gingerbread houses, life-size candy canes, and beautifully strung lights that form a “winter wonderland” in their backyard that overlooks the Atlantic Ocean.
+Any spot in this downtown Victorian resort is excellent for photo opportunities with the family.
+Congress Hall also has four excellent restaurants (one offering breakfast with Santa in December).
+And it is only a few steps away from The Washington Street Mall, which spans three blocks of Washington Ave. in Cape May’s downtown area.